Blog

 Establish stronger relationships

-Building a niche community helps you form stronger relationships with customers, leads, and people in your industry.
+Building a niche community helps you form relationships with customers, leads and people in your industry.

-That’s because these groups let you connect with people on an individual level.
-It’s a far more personalized interaction than other types of digital marketing like blogging or PPC ads.
+That's because these groups let you connect with people on an individual, deeper level.
+It's a far more personalized interaction than other types of digital marketing like blogging or PPC ads.

-And the relationships don’t just form between you and people in the group.
-Members also build relationships with each other, increasing the value of your platform.
+The relationships don't just form between you and people in the group.
+Community members also build relationships with each other and share tips, increasing the value of your platform.

 Build authority in your space

-Communities are an excellent way to showcase your expertise and build authority.
+Communities are an excellent way to showcase your expertise and build loyalty and authority, which aligns with your community's goals.

-When someone joins your community, they’ll discover your brand.
+When someone joins your niche and brand community, they'll discover your brand.
 This makes them an excellent way to increase brand awareness among a relevant audience.

 Access to a targeted audience

-When you build a niche community, you get access to a specific audience.
+When you build a niche community, you get access to specific target audiences.

-The benefits don’t end with sales.
-You also get unrivaled insight into the challenges, needs, and goals of your audience.
+The benefits don't end with sales.
+You also get unrivaled insight into your audience's challenges, needs and goals.

 For example, Condo Control uses its niche community to find people willing to beta-test new product updates and then collect feedback from these users.

-Finding testers is as simple as making a post in the brand’s community.
-And it can use this information to create better products or marketing materials that speak to their specific needs.
+Finding testers is as simple as making a post in the brand's space.

 More data control

-If you build your community on a social network, you don’t control your data.
+If you build your space on a social network, you don't control your data.
 Those in charge can limit your access at any time.

 Facebook introduced business pages in 2007 and began encouraging brands to build audiences on the platform.